janus-idp/backstage-plugins/plugins/ocm-backend/README.md

 # Open Cluster Management plugin for Backstage

-This plugin integrates your Backstage instance with Open Cluster Management.
+The Open Cluster Management (OCM) plugin integrates your Backstage instance with OCM.

-This is just a part of the plugin, for documentation please refer to [`@janus-idp/backstage-plugin-ocm` documentation](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/ocm).
+For more information about OCM plugin, see the [Open Cluster Management plugin documentation](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/ocm) on GitHub.

 ## Development setup

-In order to run a development setup use
+You can run a development setup using the following command:

 ```sh
 yarn start
 ```

-in this location.
-This will mock the kubernetes api to provide 2 clusters.
-A cluster `foo` which is the hub and another cluster `cluster1`.
-An error response is also mocked for the cluster name `non_existent_cluster`.
+When you run the previous command, the Kubernetes API is mocked to provide two clusters: `foo` (works as the hub) and `cluster1`.
+Also, an error response is mocked for non-existent clusters.